One of the most common problems with the IELTS reading test is the time limit. You have 60 minutes to find 40 answers over three sections with...

 Choose the correct letter, A, B, or C.

-Where does the customer want the goods the agency?
+Where does the customer want the goods to be delivered?

 Source 1